nf-core/mag/docs/output.md

 ### Host read removal

 The pipeline uses bowtie2 to map short reads against the host reference genome specified with `--host_genome` or `--host_fasta` and removes mapped reads.
+The information about discarded and retained reads is also included in the MultiQC report.

 **Output directory: `results/QC_shortreads/remove_host`**